 Type the number of the FORTRAN statement at which the program sequence is to be conditionally interrupted to type out (dump) the computed values for selected variables.
 Terminate the number with an exclamation point.
-If more than one program uses the same statement number (or tags), the one first encountered by the loader is the one used.

 NOTE: Retype the statement number if LOAD responds to the input by typing: INPUT FORMAT ERROR